Now We Have the Singer of the Anthem Taking a Knee

 The contagion began with Marxist Colin Kaepernick and it just keeps growing.

 The American people have enriched these guys and they are paying us back by taking away some of the pleasure Conservatives have in the sport.
 This was a Conservative’s sport, leftists hated it.
-Suddenly, all the leftists/liberals are in control and they will ruin the sport for the right and many others.
+Suddenly, all the leftists/liberals are in control and they will ruin sports for the right and many others.

 TAKING A KNEE TO SING THE ANTHEM